 Ryan smiled into the microphone held for him.
 “Welcome and feel at home— “

-The cheers and clapping from the assembly muffled his voice even before he could finish.
-He sat and narrowed his eyes on Olivia’s hair that fell in perfect curls on her bare shoulders and exposed
+The resulting cheers and claps drowned out his voice even before he could finish.
+He sat and narrowed his eyes on Olivia’s hair that fell in perfect curls on her bare shoulders and exposed back.

-“That was awesome,” said Olivia, adjusting her thigh-high slit dress.
+“That was awesome.”
+She adjusted her thigh-high slit dress.

-“I told you I’m always shy before large crowds,” said Ryan, before he turned to his old friend from the society, Anthony, who’d come up to him.
+“Told you I’m always shy before large crowds,” he said, then turned to his old friend from the society, Anthony, who’d come up to him.
+“Hey.”

-“Mark sends his congratulations,” said Anthony, looking toward Ryan’s former spiritual director.
+“Mark sends his congratulations.”
+Anthony glanced toward Ryan’s former spiritual director.

 “I saw him at the church.”
-Ryan waved at Mark, then continued talking to Anthony.
-“He’s a saint, I thought he’d never want to see me again.
+Ryan waved at Mark.
+“He’s a saint.
+I thought he’d never want to see me again.
 I’ll come talk to him later.”

-The waiters and waitresses, in black and white uniforms, moved around, serving hors d‘oeuvres on the tables.
+Servers in black and white uniforms moved around, delivering hors d‘oeuvres on the tables.

-“You look cute, stoop down a little,” said Layla, setting straight her sister’s locks of curls.
+“You look cute, stoop down a little.”
+Layla set straight her sister’s locks of curls.

-Olivia stretched a hand and pressed her mother’s hands.
+Olivia pressed her mother’s hands.
 “Mom, thank you for everything.”

 Meanwhile, the jazz band started their live performance.

 Ryan, not knowing what to do, fiddled with his wedding band.
-It felt strange on his hand.
-He'd have to get used to it.
+Still strange on his hand.

-Ambrose continued. “'Not really,’ the mom said, and the boy, shocked, continued, ‘okay, did you marry him for his money?’”
+“’Not really’, the mom said, and the boy, shocked, continued, ‘Okay, did you marry him for his money?’”

-“I can already guess what the mother said, but lemme not spoil the joke.”
-Martha picked a skewer of grilled shrimp and focused her gaze on Ambrose.
+“I can already see where this is going, but lemme not spoil the joke.”
+Martha picked a skewer of grilled shrimp.

-Ambrose took a long drink of his whisky before continuing.
+Ambrose sipped on his whisky.
 “Ha.
 Ha.
 Ha.
 His mum was quick to refute, ‘No, he didn’t have money.’
 The boy became even more confused.
-‘Did you just feel sorry for him
+‘Did you just feel sorry for him then?’”

-Everyone burst with roars of laughter, but Ryan simply smiled sheepishly.
-He felt this joke was a veiled jibe at him, but he didn’t care.
-He wouldn’t give Ambrose the power to ruin his
+Roars of laughter followed, but Ryan simply smiled.
+Sheepishly.
+Was the joke a veiled jibe at him?
+Anyway, he wouldn’t give Ambrose the power to ruin his happiness.

-The assembly composed of all the gentry in Justin’s circles--neighbors and business associates.
-The men, draped in bow ties, tuxedos and frock coats, talked in subdued voices.
-The women and the
+The gentry in Justin’s circles—neighbors and business associates--comprised the assembly.
+The men, wearing bow ties, tuxedos and frock coats, talked in subdued voices.
+The women and the girls

-Annie and Fred just married a month ago, sat a few meters behind Martha.
-Dan had been invited but never showed up--perhaps he still begrudged Justin over their fistfight.
+Annie and Fred, married a month earlier, sat a few meters behind Martha.
+Dan had been invited, but never showed up—perhaps he still begrudged Justin over their fistfight.

 Among those seated nearest to the bride were the bridesmaids and groomsmen, her siblings; Layla, Mike, Natasha, and Elizabeth’s kids, David and Carol.
 Olivia’s former classmates from campus, some